A Lightweight 3D Anomaly Detection Method with Rotationally Invariant Features: Experiments

 \subsection{Ablation Studies and Parameter Analysis}

-To evaluate the importance of key components and the effect of parameters on our method, we conducted ablation studies and parameter sensitivity analysis on Anomaly-ShapeNet, and the results are shown in Table \ref{ablation}.
+{ To evaluate the importance of key components and the effect of parameters on our method, we conducted ablation studies and parameter sensitivity analysis on Anomaly-ShapeNet, and the results are shown in Table~\ref{ablation}, where the performance, efficiency, and memory consumption, including both the percentage and the absolute values of memory usage, are reported.}

 Our method without the PCM component obtained only 58.58\% P-AUROC, 50.28\% O-AUROC, 1.67\% P-AUPRO, and 51.96\% O-AUPRO.
 However, after introducing the PCM component, our method ($G=512, K=512$) achieved a performance improvement by 25.88\%, 18.65\%, 19.57\%, and 22.84\% in terms of different evaluation metrics, respectively.
 The replacement of the PCM with the RANSAC registration in Reg3D-AD and commonly used PCA registration results in a significant degradation in performance.
 For instance, the PCA registration caused a 23.05\% degradation in P-AUROC, 17.45\% in O-AUROC, 19.46\% in P-AUPRO, and 21.05\% in O-AUPRO, respectively.
 The reason for this may be attributed to the fact that the PCM maps point clouds to a rotationally invariant space before feature extraction.
 For other methods, slight changes of point clouds in direction cause variations in extracted features, while the PCM eliminates the effect of orientation on data, thereby resulting in rotation-invariant features.
 This significantly improves the robustness of our method for 3D anomaly detection.